balamuruganky/depthmap_to_pcd/readme.txt

-This program is to demonstrate the depth map to PCD file conversion and storing depthmap, RGB and PCD file in the disk
+This program is to demonstrate the depth map to PCD file conversion and storing depthmap, color image and PCD file to the disk

 To compile:
 ===========